fabiaov/crud-egsys/README.md

 ```
 and the containers will be up
 this project is a CRUD project to train Kotlin Spring Boot and tecnical test

+#Testing API
+To testing API i let Json file named by ```teste-api-spring-egsys.postman_collect```
+in repo with all requests to do for testing.

+## About DB
+about the database i initialize with 3 main categories
+1 - Casa
+2 - Trabalho
+3 - Faculdade
+you can test with all these Id's in the request for endpoint